pgpkg/pgpkg/README.md

-pgpkg installs itself into a database, and does not require any extensions - pgpkg is itself a pgpkg package! pgpkg and dependencies can be incorporated directly into Go programs as a library, making a Go database self-migrating.
+pgpkg installs itself into a database, and does not require any extensions - pgpkg is itself a pgpkg package! pgpkg and dependencies can be incorporated directly into Go programs as a library, making Go applications self-migrating.
 The binary and packages can be included as part of deployments for other languages such as Java or Python.

 ## Status